jayypatel18/twitter-data-analytics/README_EMOTION.md

 ✅ **Professional architecture** with proper separation of concerns
 ✅ **Scalable design** using industry-standard tools
 ✅ **Complete documentation** with setup automation

----

-**Built with ❤️ and advanced engineering principles**

-*This project demonstrates sophisticated understanding of real-time data processing, emotion AI, and full-stack development.*